An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Introduction

 In this work we aim to address the above limitations and extend the descriptive capability of 2D admissible regions by introducing a redefinition of the \textit{feasible region} initially proposed in \cite{orsolino19tro}.
-We call this new region the \textit{improved feasible region}.
 In particular we: